lgarron/clipboard-polyfill/test/Conclusions.md

 We also need to add some more polyfilling than we might like:

 - **Issue 6**: The caller can't construct a `DataTransfer` to pass to the polyfill on any platform except Chrome..
   - Workaround: Provide an object with a sufficiently ergonomic subset of the interface of `DataTransfer` that the caller can use.
-(We can wap out the implementation with `DataTransfer` as platforms allow calling the constructor directly.)
+(We can swap out the implementation with `DataTransfer` as platforms allow calling the constructor directly.)